-5. Upon a favorable recommendation of the student's Advisory Committee and the Academic Status and Degrees Committee, followed by a majority vote of the Academic Council and the approval of the Dean of Graduate Studies, a student may be admitted to candidacy after completion of the following requirements:
+- 5. Upon a favorable recommendation of the student's Advisory Committee and the Academic Status and Degrees Committee, followed by a majority vote of the Academic Council and the approval of the Dean of Graduate Studies, a student may be admitted to candidacy after completion of the following requirements: - a.

-- a.
 The student must have achieved a grade point average of B (3.0) or better, averaged over all courses taken for credit at the time of application for admission to candidacy. - b.
-All core courses required by the School of Marine Science (MSCI 501A-D, MSCI 501L, MSCI 502, MSCI 502L, MSCI 504) must be passed with a grade of B- or better (or successful completion of a comprehensive examination administered by core class instructor) or officially exempted, based on prior coursework and all other courses specifically required by the student's department and Advisory Committee must be completed. - c.
+All core courses required by the School of Marine Science (MSCI 501A-D, MSCI 501L, MSCI 502, MSCI 502L, MSCI 504) must be passed with a grade of B- or better (or successful completion of a comprehensive examination administered by core class instructor) or officially exempted, and all other courses specifically required by the student's department and Advisory Committee must be completed. - c.
 The qualifying examination and prospectus must be completed. - 6.
 The student must present a seminar to the marine science faculty, staff and students on a thesis topic approved by the major professor, the Advisory Committee and the Dean of Graduate Studies, and must defend this thesis before his/her major professor and committee.
 The defense of the thesis shall be separate from any other examination.
+A six-month period must elapse between successful completion of the qualifying exam and defense of the M.S thesis.
 Full details of this requirement can be obtained from the Office of the Dean of Graduate Studies. - 7.
 All requirements for the degree must be completed within three calendar years after commencing graduate study.
-In exceptional cases, if recommended by the Academic Status and Degrees Committee, the Dean of Graduate Studies may approve time extensions.
+In exceptional cases, if recommended by the Academic Status and Degrees Committee, the Dean of Graduate Studies may approve time extensions. - 8.
+Graduating students are required to submit two print copies of their dissertation to VIMS Hargis Library and one copy to Swem Library for retention in the College archives.
+Additional copies will be required for advisors and personal use.
+Details on copy requirements and associated fees are available from the SMS Registrar.
+Students are encouraged to deposit an electronic (PDF) copy of their thesis with the School of Marine Science library.
+Authors will retain all ownership rights to the copyright of their work.